 Forest loss has occurred disproportionately, with well drained and higher sites converted first and maintained through the present; these lands are now the prime agricultural lands of the MAV.
 Lower, poorly drained sites were converted last, if at all.
 In recent years some of these areas have been allowed to revert or have been restored to forested lands.
 Even with vast acreage of reforestation, the landscape supports less forest than historically, with forest communities adapted to poorly drained sites occupying a greater percentage of the landscape than they historically did.
+Thus, overall habitat for forest-dependent wildlife species has not only decreased dramatically but habitat for species that use well-drained community types (e.g., sycamore/sugarberry/elm/ash and cane thickets of natural levee fronts and point-bar deposits, and Nuttall/willow/cherrybark/swamp chestnut oaks of seasonally flooded forests) is limited beyond its historic representation in the forest landscape.
 More than a century of commercial timber harvest has also influenced forest composition, as commercially preferred species such as baldcypress and oaks were removed disproportionately, leaving forests heavy in shade-tolerant and low commercial value tree species (Conner and Sharitz 2005, Fredrickson 2005).

 Additionally, the remaining forests are impacted by anthropogenic change to their formative systems.
 Modifications to hydrology (e.g., levee systems, ditching and draining, land leveling, flood control, and hydropower dams) altered the processes that structure these communities and determine wetland function (Fredrickson 2005, King et al. 2005).
 Increased drainage associated with agricultural areas, cessation of seasonal sheet flooding outside of levees, increased depth and duration of flooding inside of levees, and increased river slope and power are profound resultant changes to the hydrologic system (Biedenharn et al. 2000, Gardiner and Oliver 2005).
-Levee systems have altered the timing, duration, depth, frequency and velocity of flood events and have functionally disconnected remnant bottomland forests from the natural processes of flooding and sediment deposition which maintained them.
+Levee systems have altered the timing, duration, depth, frequency, and velocity of flood events and have functionally disconnected remnant bottomland forests from the natural processes of flooding and sediment deposition which maintained them.
 These changes in hydrologic and depositional processes affect factors such as nutrient and sediment recharge and distribution, and subsurface water availability and aquifer recharge.
 Such modifications to the form and function of the land subsequently affects plant and animal distributions, as species respond to change and thrive only in areas suitable to their biological needs.